- Menu

 With the closure of State Highway 25a, traffic accessing the eastern Coromandel Peninsula was forced onto alternative routes.
 While not designed for heavy traffic, large vehicles began using the gravel Tapu-Coroglen road as an alternative road, bypassing the longer routes via Coromandel or Waihi.
 Several extreme rain events, however, caused two major slips along the winding road, 10km and 13km inland from Tapu, again reducing the number of accessible roads into Coromandel’s east coast.

 The smaller slip was successfully repaired using a DuraMesh MSE wall, but the larger slip had additional challenges, with the steep slope slipping away on a tight corner.
 As the Tapu-Coroglen Road winds through steep terrain, there was minimal space to work within.
-Pinnacles Civil sought a robust solution that could retain the existing road without the need for cutting deeper into the existing forestry area, as the upper slope also required retaining to prevent further slippage from above.
+The engineers, HD Geo and Pinnacles Civil, sought a robust solution that could retain the existing road without the need for cutting deeper into the existing forestry area, as the upper slope also required retaining to prevent further slippage from above.

 DESIGN